emarekica/js/Jonas/coding-challenges/05-functions/README.md

 - § To check if number A is at least double number B, check for A >= 2 * B.
 <br>

-Apply this to the team's average scores 😉
+Apply this to the team's average scores.